Grinnell-CSC282/hw2-2015S/pollockj/hw2.md

  SHELL`.
 * `env` - Lets you change the environment that programs run in.
 * `set` - Allows you to read and write variables.
+* `VAR_NAME=value` will set a shell variable.
+  The shell variable is only available in the current session.
+* `export VAR_NAME` will turn the shell variable into an environmental variable.
+* `export -n VAR_NAME` will change it back into a shell variable

 #####List of Common Environmental and Shell Variables
 This list was copied from